BETH-A/Natours/README.md

  - npm-run-all
  - postcss-cli

+# Prerequisites

+Before you begin, ensure you have met the following requirements:

+You have installed the latest version of node, and npm.
+This project will work on all machines.
+It was tested with the latest Chrome and Sarifi OS.
+You have read npm documentation for the above mentioned npm packages.

  # Usage
  To run this website locally, cloan the repo and run npm install to install NPM packages associated with this project.

+# Contact

+If you want to contact me you can reach me at elizabeth78@me.com.

 # Project Copyright